Omikhleia/room.js-bot/README.md

 1. Clone the repository or download a ZIP archive.
 2. Install **room.js** referring to its documentation, then launch the server
 3. Connect to the game and create a user account and character
+4. Move your character to the room you want the bot to be in, and 'quit'

 ## Installation